django-webpack/django-webpack-loader/README.md

 > ⚠️ You can also check an example on how to use multiple `entry` values [here](https://github.com/django-webpack/django-webpack-loader/tree/master/examples/code-splitting).

-Below is the basic usage for `render_bundle` within a template.
+Below is the basic usage for `render_bundle` within a template:

 ```HTML+Django
 {% load render_bundle from webpack_loader %}